Best Psychology Books

-There are a lot of things you can do to help you get the most out of therapy, such as following the advice of your therapist and doing your homework assignments.
-But there are other things that you can do to get the most out of your therapeutic experience and enjoy a happy and healthy life.
+There are a lot of things you can do to get the most out of therapy, such as following the advice of your therapist and doing your homework assignments.
+But there are other things you can also do to get the most out of your therapeutic experience and enjoy a happy and healthy life.

-Books on psychology that are recommended by top psychologists can help you understand your condition or disorder, help you learn new coping mechanisms, and help you more fully understand what your therapist is trying to tell you in your sessions.
+Books on psychology that are recommended by top psychologists can help you understand your condition or disorder, help you learn new coping mechanisms, and help you more fully understand what your therapist is trying to share with you in your sessions.

-Below, you’ll find the some of the most popular psychology books to get the most out of your therapy.
+Below, you’ll find the some of the most popular and best psychology books to get the most out of your therapy.

 iStock/FatCamera